gulpetl/gulp-etl-target-mime/README.md

 // ...
 ```

-If there is a conflict, the properties from `configObj` will be overriden, as the `targetMimeConfig` properties are specific to the particular file and thus more granular.
+If there is a conflict, the properties from `configObj` will be overriden, as the `targetMime`/`gulp-target-mime` properties are specific to the particular file and thus more granular.

 ## Quick Start for Coding on This Plugin